RBS commissions review of small business lending

-LONDON, July 3 (Reuters) - Royal Bank of Scotland (RBS) has commissioned a review of its lending to small businesses, responding to concerns of a shortage of finance in a sector seen as vital to Britain’s economic revival.
+LONDON (Reuters) - Royal Bank of Scotland (RBS) (RBS.L) has commissioned a review of its lending to small businesses, responding to concerns of a shortage of finance in a sector seen as vital to Britain’s economic revival.

 The government-controlled bank, Britain’s biggest lender to small businesses, said it had appointed former Bank of England deputy governor Andrew Large and management consultants Oliver Wyman to conduct the review.